OctopusDeploy/blog/blog/2022-01/automate-guided-failure-with-lambda/index.md

 ---
 title: Automate guided failures with an AWS Lambda and subscriptions
-description: Learn how to automate the response to guided failure using an AWS Lambda with an Octopus subscription
+description: Learn how to automate the response to guided failure using an AWS Lambda with an Octopus subscription.
 author: shawn.sesna@octopus.com
 visibility: public
 published: 2022-01-05-1400